OpenID Connect Federated Authentication

 OpenID Connect Federated Authentication is only available in the Mender Enterprise plan.
 See the Mender plans page for an overview of all Mender plans and features.

-Configure OpenID Connect: create a provider
+Configure OpenID Connect:

-The first step is to create a provider.
 Please note that there are many names for actors in all the federated authentication mechanisms.
 Mender mostly follows SAML nomenclature.
-The provider we are going to create is an entity that stores all the settings needed to initiate and complete the OIDC flow.

 The well-known endpoint